 I wanted to write something different.
 I wanted an everywoman character.

 I wanted a heroine who had a cat she enjoyed snuggling with, friends who were utterly normal, and parents who drove her a little bonkers.

 Madison became the character I needed in my life at the time.
 Honestly, I think she’s a character many people need in their lives: someone with a lot of heart who is funny, even when she doesn’t intend to be.

 Madison Fox in the Real World

 When I sat down to write A Fistful of Evil, I was in the middle of a very busy month of work and I was attempting NaNo WriMo for the first time.
-(NaNo WriMo challenges authors to write an entire book in a month.)
+(NaNo WriMo challenges authors to write an entire book the month of November.)

 I didn’t have more than a character idea: I knew I wanted a woman who could see souls.
 That was it.